silviamaggi/smd-com/_casestudies/acquisition-landing-pages-and-forms.md

 ## The context

 It’s 2013.
 A small percentage of Italians use smartphones for online services or purchases[^smartphone-habits].
 UniCredit see the potential of mobile and wants to widen their customer base by reaching a younger audience.
-They contacted [UI Farm](https://uifarm.co.uk/){:title="Go to the UI Farm website"}, the London-based web agency I co-founded that specialised in device-agnostic responsive design.
+They contacted [UI Farm](https://web.archive.org/web/20180314165034/http://uifarm.co.uk/){:target="_blank" title="Go to the UI Farm website"}, the London-based web agency I co-founded that specialised in device-agnostic responsive design.
 We focused on why their potential clients were less likely to open a bank account from a mobile device:

 <ul class="smd-ul">
 <li>slow technology adoption in an ageing society;</li>